 The impact of your gift will be immediate.
 Whether funding our critical grant-making program, providing resources to help save threatened properties through our Six-to-Fix projects, or keeping us in Annapolis making the case for preservation in an increasingly difficult climate; your gift matters.

 Planned Giving: Establishing a Legacy

 Gifts through wills or living trusts go an important step beyond yearly membership.
 Planned gifts provide Preservation Maryland long-term financial security, thus ensuring that we can continue our work for years to come.
 Planned giving is also a way for you to contribute money to Preservation Maryland while simultaneously realizing some of your estate and financial planning goals.
 We offer a variety of arrangements to meet your situation.
 These gifts vary widely in size, form and purpose, but each in its way adds strength to our work.

 Every person who has included Preservation Maryland in their estate plans is listed a member of our exclusive Legacy Society.
-To let us know you have included Preservation Maryland in your will/estate plans, please download the Legacy Society Member Form.
+To let us know you have included Preservation Maryland in your will/estate plans, please complete and return the Legacy Society enrollment form.

 Making a Bequest